microsoft/Mastering-the-Marketplace/docs/container/Labs/lab2-prepare-container-deployment/index.md

             }
         },

+### Inspect the ARM template

+Find the resource type `Microsoft.KubernetesConfiguration/extensions`.
+This is a Kubernetes cluster extension that builds on top of Help to produce an ARM-driven deployment experience.

-## Update the Package Manifest File
+## Update Manifest File

 > **About manifest.yaml**
 >
-> The Kubernetes manifest file defines the configuration for a deployment.
-Many fields may be defined in the manifest file that specify details of creating pods, minimum pods in a cluster, scalability, and other settings.
+> The manifest file brings together all elements of the deployment package by pointing at the other files you've been updating.

 In this section you will update the **manifest.yaml** file.